JoinColony/colonies-statistical-tracking/README.md

-# Block Ingestor
+# Colonies Statistical Tracking

-Microservice that ingests ERC20 transactions for Colony Network Contracts
+Fork of the block ingestor that tracks created colonies for marketing, statistical and research purpouses